 - Get a referral to an orthopedic surgeon or a physical medicine and rehabilitation doctor whose specialty includes evaluating, diagnosing and caring for people suffering from a soft tissue injury after a car accident.
 These are what are often called mechanical injuries, and it is worth noting that many professional athletes, Olympic athletes, and sports teams also rely heavily on chiropractic physicians to treat and recover from these types of injuries.
 As a general rule, doctors cannot help treat your injury until they know what is causing your pain and symptoms.

-- Early documentation of this injury will make it easier for you to avoid future potential billing problems with your own insurance company or health care provider.
+- Early documentation of a soft tissue injury after a car accident will make it easier for you to avoid future potential billing problems with your own insurance company or health care provider.
 Early medical documentation soon after your motor vehicle crash will establish a close temporal connection and this in turn is very helpful to show your health insurance company or a No-Fault insurance company adjuster that your motor vehicle crash was the most probable cause of your injury.
 Documenting your injury early on can also help you to avoid many of the problems that arise when an insurance company later might try to deny a causal relationship and refuse to pay for medical treatment.
 Putting it another way, the longer the time gap before your injuries are documented, the more likely it is that your insurance company will question whether the automobile crash was truly the cause of your injury.

 - Early documentation by way of medical treatment will help you get better faster, and early medical documentation also creates the clear temporal causal relationship that insurance companies will be looking for when they are considering payment of bills that are being submitted to pay for necessary medical care.